ShemarT099/InstrumentClassifer-MachineLearning-/README.md

 A MelSpectrogram from the librosa library was used to extract the features of each sound as each .wav file was iterated through.

 These features would then be assigned to a label to be prepared for a supervised learning model.

+# How to use?

+To use this application, one can open this on a kaggle or jupyter notebook and then run each cell